 Couples Counselling

-Most couples who come to counselling don’t come because they’ve stopped loving each other.
-They come because they’ve tried — and the same argument keeps finding them.
-Different words, same wound.
+Most couples who come to counselling have tried.
+The same argument keeps finding them.
+Different words, same place.
 Something is happening beneath the surface of how you relate to each other.
-Couples counselling is the work of finding out what that is and whether it can change.
+Couples counselling brings to the surface what that is, and what becomes possible when you do.

 More about Couples Counselling